Kostas Katsouranis: International career

 Katsouranis made his international debut for Greece on 20 August 2003 against Sweden and scored his first goal against Kazakhstan in a 2006 FIFA World Cup qualifier.
-Katsouranis was one of the key factors in Greece's triumph at UEFA Euro 2004, beating Portugal in his own "home" (Benfica's Estádio da Luz) and, following Greece's success at the tournament.
-Forced his way into the starting XI after coming off the bench for the opening game of the tournament, he was an extremely important part of a three-man midfield that also included Theodoros Zagorakis and Angelos Basinas.
-It was in Portugal that Katsouranis really made a name for himself, delivering a string of consistent performances culminating with that famous final in Lisbon.
-Lifting the Henri Delaunay trophy represents the pinnacle of a national-team career that so far has never again reached the same heights.
+Katsouranis was one of the key factors in Greece's triumph at UEFA Euro 2004, beating Portugal in his own "home" (Benfica's Estádio da Luz) and, following Greece's success at the tournament, was on the starting XI after coming off the bench for the opening game of the tournament.
+He was an important part of a three-man midfield that also included Theodoros Zagorakis and Angelos Basinas.
+It was in Portugal that Katsouranis really made a name for himself, delivering consistent performances culminating with that famous final in Lisbon.
+Lifting the Henri Delaunay trophy represents the pinnacle of a national-team career.

 Katsouranis was a regular for Greece in their unsuccessful 2006 FIFA World Cup qualification campaign.
 He believes that the worse moment of the Greece national team was the elimination from the 2006 World Cup, realizing his own percentage in this unsuccessful tournament in a game against Albania national football team.

 Katsouranis became one of Greece's impact players in their UEFA Euro 2008 qualifiers when he helped Greece consecutively qualify for the finals to defend their crown.
 Their UEFA Euro 2008 campaign resulted in poor fashion as Greece failed to pick up a point.
 Katsouranis has captained Greece on several occasions and was selected for his country in the 2010 FIFA World Cup qualification.
 Together with Angelos Charisteas, Giourkas Seitaridis, Georgios Karagounis, Kostas Chalkias who all participated in Greece's UEFA Euro 2004 triumph, he led Greece to its first win World Cup against Nigeria, 2–1.